 Care givers and massage:

 If you are a care giver, going out for massage can really give you longevity.
-If you are good at care giving, or have taken up care giving in the family because you were or are needed or as a career, or sideline, and have now found out you love care giving as a career or sideline for its flexibility and maybe even alternative outlet for your care giving skills, going out for massage yourself can help you remember how to achieve calmness and focus better in critical situations, breathe through emergencies and above all decrease neck and shoulder tension resulting in pain..
-Therapeutic massage can either be a good workout massage or quiet calming massage.
+If you are good at care giving, or have taken up care giving in the family because you were or are needed, as a career or sideline and have now found out you love care giving for its joy of assisting, flexibility, and maybe even alternative outlet for practicing your care giving skills, going out for massage yourself can help you remember how to achieve calmness and focus better in critical situations, breathe through emergencies and above all decrease neck and shoulder tension resulting in pain.

 I hesitate to ever give any recipes or advice on herbal remedies, but some are so well known and time tested that I might as well mention a few here.
 First of all, everyone is different wth allergies and maybe on prescription drugs, and have all kinds of conditions that require special diets.